 Some PSB partners have a particular role in formal education services, such as Pembrokeshire County Council and Pembrokeshire College, and these organisations, as well as third sector organisation such as PAVS and PLANED, have a role in delivering lifelong learning.
 All PSB partners have a role as employers for workforce training, particularly for apprenticeships.
-Education and learning should not be pigeon-holed as are not the responsibility of one or two PSB partners.
+Education and learning are not the responsibility of one or two PSB partners.

-Further education is provided by Pembrokeshire College and it's the most recent Estyn inspection found that the college's performance was good with excellent prospects for improvement.
+Further education is provided by Pembrokeshire College and the most recent Estyn inspection found that the college's performance was good with excellent prospects for improvement.
 The college has expanded and there are 2,000 full-time and 13,000 part-time learners and apprentices split between two campuses (the MITEC centre is focused on engineering).
-Through Work-Based Learning (WBL)

-Apprenticeships and Traineeships, the college is working with more than 3,500 employers.
+Through Work-Based Learning (WBL) Apprenticeships and Traineeships, the college is working with more than 3,500 employers.